Mutt and Jeff: Interactions with real people

-A recurring theme in the strip has the two interacting with celebrities, including sports figures, actors, and politicians.
-They often refer to these real-life people in a chummy way, such as an actor "Doug" Fairbanks and president "Herb" Hoover.
-Sometimes they interact with their own author, as shown in this 1924 comic where Fisher includes a caricature of himself.
+A recurring theme in the strip has the two characters interacting with celebrities, including sports figures, actors, and politicians.
+They often refer to these real-life people in a chummy way, such as actor "Doug" Fairbanks and President "Herb" Hoover.
+Sometimes they interact with the author, as shown in this 1924 comic in which Fisher includes a caricature of himself.

 Cicero's Cat

 Starting on October 27, 1926, the Sunday page included a topper strip about Cicero, Mutt's son.
 On December 3, 1933, the topper began to focus on Cicero's pet, Desdemona.
 Under the title Cicero's Cat, this pantomime strip ran until 1972.